RMHogervorst/blog/content/post/2021-03-15-some-thoughts-about-dbt-for-data-engineering/index.md

 have the same description, tags and tests.
 I have seen a talk where people automate that process, but I guess I have to make that myself.

-## conclusion
+## Conclusion
 Overal I think dbt is great tool!
 I love the logic, the tests and the docs.
 I think using the cloud (SAAS) version is supernice, you have scheduling, docs page, and visual interface with compiled SQL all in one package.

-For first time use the setup is not trivial, and for subsquent project setups you need some experience too.
+For first time use the setup is not trivial, and for subsequent project setups you need some experience too.